 Competing with writing programs across the globe, Binghamton University's First-Year Writing program, a division of the Writing Initiative, has been awarded the 2011 Conference on College Composition and Communication's prestigious Certificate of Writing Program Excellence.
 Past winners include Duke University, Central European University, the University of Massachusetts-Amherst, Ohio State University, Purdue University, the University of Toronto, and Washington State University.

 First-Year Writing is proud to join the ranks of these long-standing programs at top institutions.
 Described by the selection committee as an "aspiring and growing program," First-Year Writing is recognized for our commitment to language diversity; for our theoretically informed sequence of courses; for our thorough and ongoing portfolio and program assessment; for our small class sizes; and for our imaginative approaches to graduate student and faculty development.

 Binghamton University and First-Year Writing were honored on April 8, 2011 at the Conference on College Composition and Communication's Annual Awards Ceremony.
-Along with application coauthors Mark Brantner, former Visiting Assistant Professor of Writing and Rhetorics, and Kristi Murray Costello, Associate Director of First-Year Writing, Director Kelly Kinney accepted the award.
+Along with application coauthors Mark Brantner, former Visiting Assistant Professor of Writing and Rhetorics, and Kristi Murray Costello, former Associate Director of First-Year Writing, Director Kelly Kinney accepted the award.